noodldocs/noodldocs.github.io/nodes/data/collection.md

 ### Sort

-By default the **Collection** does not return the result of a fetch sorted.
+By default the **Query Collection** does not return the result of a fetch sorted.
 You can specify sorting.
 Like filters you add which properties you want to sort on.

 For each property you can choose the sorting order.